alexgao09/cellcollapsing_public/README.md

 Produce simulation data files based on 1000 simulation iterations for all 9 combinations of main survey size = ```1000, 2000, 4000``` and auxillary survey size = ```15*55, 25*55, 50*55```.

-3. Run ```visualizesimulations_logRENTcentered_v4.Rmd``` with the settings below to visualize MRP interval coverage for the 9 simulation settings in step 2:
+3. Knit ```visualizesimulations_logRENTcentered_v4.Rmd``` with the settings below to visualize MRP interval coverage for the 9 simulation settings in step 2:

 ```r
 ACSstratasizevec = c(15,25,50)